 Ipsita Mishra1, Arun Kumar Choudhury2, Debasish Patro3, Anoj Kumar Baliarsinha4

-The aim of this study was to evaluate the clinical profile and etiology, mean age of presentation of common etiologies, common age group of presentation, variation of gonadotropin levels, of patients of primary amenorrhea presenting to Endocrine OPD of a tertiary care hospital.
+The aim of the study is to study the clinical profile and aetiology, mean age of presentation of common aetiologies, initial sex of rearing based on genital ambiguity and correctness of sex of rearing since birth as compared to genetic karyotype after diagnosis of patients of various disorders of sex development presenting to endocrine OPD of a tertiary care hospital.

 MATERIALS AND METHODS